US public opinion on the North American Free Trade Agreement

 Early public opinion on NAFTA was ambivalent, where a plurality of polled Americans was either unsure about NAFTA or did not have an opinion about NAFTA.
 As public opinion on NAFTA evolved, there were intermittent shifts in polls and surveys between support and opposition for NAFTA.
 However, support or opposition to NAFTA was frequently out of a plurality, as there was regularly a significant portion of respondents that were unsure about NAFTA and or did not have a substantial opinion on NAFTA.

 Notably, during the 2016 presidential election, President Donald Trump became a briefly polarizing force on public opinion about NAFTA, where negative views of NAFTA not only proliferated among Republican voters, but also the general population.

 Towards the end of NAFTA, present public opinion on it was positive, with surveys finding that a majority of Americans viewed it as good for the US economy.
 However, to note, public opinion towards NAFTA greatly fluctuated when survey data was organized into different categories (e.g. political party, level of education).

-Public opinion scholarship on NAFTA included wo studies done in the late 1990s.
+Public opinion scholarship on NAFTA included two studies done in the late 1990s.
 Each examined two different aspects about public opinion on NAFTA.